 Imaicho began as a temple town centered around Shonenji Temple, which is still standing after being burnt down and rebuilt many times over its history.
 During the Azuchi-Momoyama Period (1573-1603) the town was initially opposed to the powerful warlord Oda Nobunaga, who was trying to limit the power of the larger temples.
 Imaicho was surrounded by a moat and heavily armed, but through negotiations armed confrontation was avoided and the town was allowed some degree of autonomy.

 In addition to walking through the streets and visiting Shonenji Temple, visitors can enter a few of Imaicho's preserved buildings.
-There are three residences that are open to the public: Foremost among them is the Imanishi Residence, the oldest and most impressive of Imaicho's residences.
+There are a few residences that are open to the public: Foremost among them is the Imanishi Residence, the oldest and most impressive of Imaicho's residences.
 Dating back to 1650, it accommodated the town's most powerful family, the Imanishi Family, whose members acted as town administrators.